ONLYOFFICE/document-server-integration/web/documentserver-example/python/README.md

 $ make prod
 $ make server-prod
 ```
+The `make prod` command installs the dependancies into the Python environment you have activated.
+The `make server-prod` starts up the python server using the `manage.py` file.
+More details of these commands are in the `Makerfile`.

 By default, the server starts at `0.0.0.0:8000`.
 To configure the example, you can pass the environment variables before the command that starts the server.
 See [below](#configuration) for more information about environment variables.
+You will need to configure the example that will be on `0.0.0.0:8000` to access documentserver

 ## Post Installation